 More basic medical insurance for over 50, 65 and 70 year olds will not include Outpatient care which automatically lowers the cost of the health cover.
 This means that the test and diagnosis of an illness or injury would not be covered by your private medical insurance but the actual medical treatment would be.

-How to get cheaper health insurance for 65 & older
+How to get cheaper health insurance at 65 & older

 There are ways to reduce the cost of your health care cover at any age however given the increase in monthly premiums, this may become more important to you as you get older.
 Don’t automatically opt for cheap health insurance though as it may not give you the health care cover you need.